sanjay9616/Angular/Topics.md

 Do I still need to use entryComponents array in Angular9?
 Is it all components generated in production build?
 What is Angular compiler?
-What is the role of ngModule metadata in compilation process?
 What are the possible errors with declarations?
 What are the steps to use declaration elements?